irowbin/league-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+It  will first build the `simple-table-lib` and then the app.

 ## Running unit tests